Illinois VA Loan Information

 Therefore, the veteran may qualify for a $260,100 home loan without the need for a down payment ( 4 x $65,025 = $260,100)

-Illinois residents that have served on active duty or in the reserves should contact a mortgage lender and ask about the VA mortgage as they are preparing to purchase a home.
-The ability to buy a home without the requirement for a large down payment, and the forgiving credit requirements, make it a great way to obtain homeownership status.
+Illinois residents who have served on active duty or in the reserves should contact a mortgage lender and ask about the VA loan as they are preparing to purchase a home.
+The ability to do a purchase loan in IL without the requirement for a large down payment, and the forgiving credit requirements, make it a great way to obtain homeownership status.

 Important Disclosure